Fox Conner

 Fox Conner (November 2, 1874 – October 13, 1951) was a major general of the United States Army.
-He served as operations officer for the American Expeditionary Force during World War I, and is best remembered as a mentor to the generation of officers who led the army in World War II, particularly as "the man who made Eisenhower".
+He served as operations officer for the American Expeditionary Forces (AEF) during World War I, and is best remembered as a mentor to the generation of officers who led the army in World War II, particularly as "the man who made Eisenhower."

 Early life

-Conner was born at Slate Springs, in Calhoun County, Mississippi.
+Conner was born on November 12, 1874, at Slate Springs, in Calhoun County, Mississippi.
 His father, Robert Herbert Conner, was a soldier in the Confederate States Army who was wounded several times during the American Civil War.
 In his final engagement, the Battle of Atlanta, Robert Conner was shot in the head and lost his sight.
 After the war he was nicknamed "Blind Bob".
 He learned to gauge the grades of cotton by touch, and became a successful cotton trader.
 In addition, he began teaching at the Slate Springs Academy.
 The school had been founded by Conner's uncle Fuller Fox in 1872, and several members of the Fox family were on the faculty.
 Robert Conner met Nancy (Nannie) Hughes Fox when both were teaching at the academy, and they married on 30 December 1873.

 Conner was educated in Slate Springs, and was an avid reader of The Youth's Companion magazine.
-After turning eighteen, he wanted to embark on a career in the military, so his uncle recommended him to Representative Hernando Money for appointment to the United States Military Academy.
+After turning eighteen, and "captivated by military history at a young age", he wanted to embark on a career in the armed forces, so his uncle recommended him to Representative Hernando Money for appointment to the United States Military Academy (USMA) at West Point, New York.
 Money nominated Conner on 31 May 1893.
+He entered the following year.